MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-manage-powershell.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-You can manage Key Vault in Azure Stack using PowerShell.
-Learn how to use Key Vault PowerShell cmdlets to:
+This article describes how to create and manage a key vault in Azure Stack using Powershell.
+You'll learn how to use Key Vault PowerShell cmdlets to:

 * Create a key vault.
 * Store and manage cryptographic keys and secrets.
-* Authorize users or applications to invoke operations in the vault.
+* Authorize users or apps to invoke operations in the vault.

 >[!NOTE]
 >The Key Vault PowerShell cmdlets described in this article are provided in the Azure PowerShell SDK.